 The goal of this curriculum is to give supervisors, managers and laboratory directors some tools to help guide them through the rigors of managing the operations of a laboratory in today’s changing environment.
 Whether new to laboratory management or seeking to refresh or update your knowledge in the area, you will find value in this coursework.

 This program is composed of six courses listed below.
-Each course can be completed online in 1-2 hours and contains a lecture, reference materials and a quiz.
-Communicate questions or comments using the program discussion board.
+Each course can be completed online in approximately 1-2 hours and contains a lecture, slides and transcripts, and a quiz.
+Some include recommended readings.
+Enrollees can communicate questions or comments using the program discussion board.

 - Rapid Change Management